scylladb/scylladb/README.md

 $ ./tools/toolchain/dbuild ninja build/release/scylla
 ```

+For further information, please see:

-Please see the [developer documentation] for more information on building Scylla and [packaging documentation] on how to build Scylla packages for different Linux distributions.
+* [Developer documentation] for more information on building Scylla.
+* [Packaging documentation] on how to build Scylla packages for different Linux distributions.
+* [Docker image build documentation] for information on how to build Docker images.

 [developer documentation]: HACKING.md
 [packaging documentation]: docs/building-packages.md
+[docker image build documentation]: dist/docker/redhat/README.md

 ## Running Scylla